 She says her career has been defined by three disasters: Google Health, Healthcare.gov, and the execution of a major contract with Medicaid at her startup Nuna.

 While at Google, Kim worked on a product called Google Health.
 Google Health was supposed to be a personal health record, but it never got traction and was ultimately discontinued in 2012.
 Although it was a failure, Kim’s experience working on Google Health exposed her to the hardships of working with healthcare providers and insurers.

-Kim left Google in 2010 to start a health analytics startup called Nuna.
-The name of the company is Korean for older sister.
-Two-years into working on Nuna, Kim received a phone call from President Barack Obama.
+Kim left Google in 2010 to start a health analytics startup called Nuna (“older sister” in Korean).
+Two years into working on Nuna, Kim received a phone call from President Barack Obama.
 He requested her to join a team that was working on fixing the disastrously rolled out Healthcare.gov.
 Her country needed her, so she couldn’t refuse.
-After six exhausting months of 18-hour-long days, the website was improved and Kim had her first experience working with the Center of Medicare & Medicaid Services (CMS).
+After six exhausting months of 18-hour days, the website was improved and Kim had her first experience working with the Center of Medicare & Medicaid Services (CMS).
 This lead Kim to her third disaster.

 How to find your purpose

 Not everyone knows their purpose as clearly as Doerr and Kim did, especially early on.
 For many people, a personal “why” is still not clear.
 If you are struggling to identify your personal purpose, here are some tips to help you find it: